GabeScott/standard-works-vault/General Conference/1986 April - A Provident Plan—A Precious Promise.md

 “Now these sons of Mosiah were with Alma at the time the angel first appeared unto him; therefore Alma did rejoice exceedingly to see his brethren; and what added more to his joy, they were still his brethren in the Lord; yea, and they had waxed strong in the knowledge of the truth; for they were men of a sound understanding and they had searched the scriptures diligently, that they might know the word of God.

-“But this is not all; they had given themselves to much prayer, and fasting; therefore they had the spirit of prophecy, and the spirit of revelation, and when they taught, they taught with power and authority of God.”
-(Alma 17:2–3.)
+“But this is not all; they had given themselves to much prayer, and fasting; therefore they had the spirit of prophecy, and the spirit of revelation, and when they taught, they taught with power and authority of God.” ([[Alma 17.2|Alma 17:2–3]][[Alma 17.3|]].)

 We had been given our pattern, provided by an inspired teacher.
 Reverently, he closed the covers of this sacred scripture.
 Like President Clark, he too had tears in his eyes.

 Just a few days ago I visited with President Marion G. Romney, known throughout the Church for his ardent advocacy and knowledge of the welfare program.
 We spoke of the beautiful passage from Isaiah concerning the true fast:

-“Is it not to deal thy bread to the hungry, and that thou bring the poor that are cast out to thy house? when thou seest the naked, that thou cover him; and that thou hide not thyself from thine own flesh?”
-(Isa.
-58:7.)
+“Is it not to deal thy bread to the hungry, and that thou bring the poor that are cast out to thy house? when thou seest the naked, that thou cover him; and that thou hide not thyself from thine own flesh?” ([[Isaiah 58.7|Isa.
+58:7]].)

 As did President Clark, as did President Lee, President Romney wept as he spoke.

-Appearing as a golden thread woven through the tapestry of the welfare program is the truth taught by the Apostle Paul: “The letter killeth, but the spirit giveth life.”
-(2 Cor.
-3:6.)
+Appearing as a golden thread woven through the tapestry of the welfare program is the truth taught by the Apostle Paul: “The letter killeth, but the spirit giveth life.” ([[2 Corinthians 3.6|2 Cor.
+3:6]].)

 President Ezra Taft Benson frequently counsels us: “Remember, Brethren, in this work it is the Spirit that counts.”

 What has the Lord said about the spirit of this work?
-In a revelation given to the Prophet Joseph at Kirtland, Ohio, in June of 1831, He declared: “Remember in all things the poor and the needy, the sick and the afflicted, for he that doeth not these things, the same is not my disciple.”
-(D&C 52:40.)
+In a revelation given to the Prophet Joseph at Kirtland, Ohio, in June of 1831, He declared: “Remember in all things the poor and the needy, the sick and the afflicted, for he that doeth not these things, the same is not my disciple.” ([[D&C 52.40|D&C 52:40]].)

-In that marvelous message delivered by King Benjamin, as recorded in the Book of Mormon, we read: “For the sake of retaining a remission of your sins from day to day, that ye may walk guiltless before God—I would that ye should impart of your substance to the poor, every man according to that which he hath, such as feeding the hungry, clothing the naked, visiting the sick and administering to their relief, both spiritually and temporally.”
-(Mosiah 4:26.)
+In that marvelous message delivered by King Benjamin, as recorded in the Book of Mormon, we read: “For the sake of retaining a remission of your sins from day to day, that ye may walk guiltless before God—I would that ye should impart of your substance to the poor, every man according to that which he hath, such as feeding the hungry, clothing the naked, visiting the sick and administering to their relief, both spiritually and temporally.” ([[Mosiah 4.26|Mosiah 4:26]].)

 When we depart from the Lord’s way in caring for the poor, chaos comes.
 Said John Goodman, president of the National Center for Political Analysis, as reported this year in a Dallas, Texas, newspaper: